andresdominguez/jsToolbox/README.md

 Join strings and variable declarations

-Turn a mulit-line string into a single string.
+Turn a multi-line string into a single string.
 Press Ctrl SHIFT Alt J on any of the string lines or select a block of text and join.

 ```javascript
 var s = 'one ' +